nsiddiqui25/ang-comp-guide/README.md

 ## The Basics
-- Angular, at the end of the day is just a JavaScript framework, changing you DOM (HTML) at runtime.
+- Angular, at the end of the day is just a JavaScript framework, changing your DOM (HTML) at runtime.
 ### Components
 - AppComponent is the root component, and other components are added/nested on top of it.
 - Parts of our SPA can be broken up into smaller components, which can be reusable.